How the HiPoint process is protecting our water quality and the problems that we see today.

 You can read more on non-point pollution here Part 2

 By Building EPR traceability RFID & GPS software, we will track manure from farm to Facility where it is repurposed undercover, resulting in a reduction of Nitrogen deposits on land and water.
-In West Palm Beach South Florida, there are over 15,000 horses year-round which by building three Facilities we would be able to remove 4,800 lbs per day ($26M saving at $15/lb.)
-Phosphorous by 2,000 lbs per day ($36M saving at $50 /lb.)
-Potassium by 2,500 lbs per day.
-Fecal coliforms, E. coli, and mold, by 1,000,000 MPN/g per 100 ml/day.
-Methane off-gassing reduction from manure by 500,000 lbs of Ch4 per year.
-Wood shavings don’t break down, creating mountains of waste on farms and fields, including zootonic transfer from flies, which we will also reduce.
+Reducing Fecal coliforms, E. coli, and mold, by 300,000 to 1,000,000 MPN/g per 100 ml/day.
+Methane off-gassing reduction from manure by 200,000 lbs of Ch4 per year.
+Wood shavings don’t break down, creating mountains of waste on farms and fields, including zootonic transfer from flies, which we can drastically reduce.

 For every dollar spent we can show savings to the environmental cost of clean-up alternatives being implemented today.
 The Facility covers all O&M profits from the recycled bedding and biomass resold to the local community.
 By engineering and construction services on 5 acres of designated land, we can service the regional horse pollution and reduce pollutants year after year for the next 20 years.
 Expanding to three Facilities in the region and beyond to other locations across N.America.